MetPX/sarracenia/doc/mesh_gts.rst

 --------------------------------

-A new application to process sr_post messages can be re-implemented if there is a desire to do so, as all design and implementation information, for all three implementations (Python, C, node.js) as well as source code, is publically available.
+A new application to process sr_post messages can be re-implemented if there is a desire to do so, as in addition to full documentation, source code for a handful of `implementations <https://github.com/MetPX/sarracenia/blob/master/doc/sarra.rst#implementations>`_ (Python, C, Go, node.js), is readily publically available.
 The python implementation has an extensive plugin interface available to customize processing in a wide variety of ways, such as to add file transfer protocols, and perform pre or post processing before sending or after receipt of products.
-Interoperability with Apache NiFi has been demonstrated by some clients.
+Interoperability with Apache NiFi has been demonstrated by some clients, but they declined to release the work.

 Priorities